Nourhan613/Parkia/README.md

             </ol>
         </li>
     </ol>
     <h3>Dataset</h3>
     <p>The dataset used for this project is not publicly available due to privacy concerns.
-However, you can use similar datasets available for Parkinson's research or create your own dataset by capturing drawings and audio from users.</p>
+However, you can use similar datasets available for Parkinson's research or create your own dataset by capturing user drawings and audio.</p>
     <h2>Usage</h2>
     <ol>
         <li><strong>Hand Drawing Analysis:</strong>